 Buying IVF Meds

 Please shop around!
 IVF meds are expensive!
 With my first cycle I had insurance coverage and used Freedom Fertility (East Coast pharmacy), whom my RE’s office uses.
 They ship overnight and I’ve found them easy to work with.
+But if you live on the West Coast it is cheaper for cash payers to use a West Coast pharmacy.

 Third, Estradiol (E2) Number

-You know that daily bloodwork you get, it measures your Estradiol levels.
+You know that almost daily bloodwork you get, it measures your Estradiol levels.
 The significance here is that the Estradiol levels directly correlate to your follicles.
 I never monitored my E2 levels during my first IVF, but during my second- I requested the exact number after every blood draw.

 My First IVF Estradiol level at trigger: 868